Coastal California Waterfalls (Big Sur and the Bay Area)

 The Bay Area encompasses the San Francisco Bay and the surrounding Nature both within and just outside the urban sprawl of the cities of San Francisco, San Jose, and Oakland.
 This includes the Point Reyes National Seashore, the Big Basin Redwoods State Park, and the Mt Tamalpais Watershed among others.
-In a nutshell, I guess you could call these the Silicon Valley Waterfalls since most of the high tech companies between San Francisco and San Jose are well within a day trip from most of the waterfalls in this region that we were able to visit.
-That said, we had to work for most of the waterfalls in this region such as Alamere Falls
+In a nutshell, I guess you could call these the Silicon Valley Waterfalls since most of the famous high tech companies between San Francisco and San Jose are well within a day trip from most of the waterfalls in this region that we were able to visit.
+That said, we had to work for some of the waterfalls in this region such as Alamere Falls

 and Berry Creek Falls

 so day excursions would literally take the entire day.